 By knowing your risk level for diabetes, you’re already off to a good start, because you can take steps to live a healthier life.
 We know which people are more likely to be diagnosed with prediabetes, which means we know exactly who should talk to their doctor and take precautions sooner than later, to avoid getting diabetes.

-The ADA shares the following factors that put people at higher risk: People who are older than 45; are Black, Hispanic/Latino, American Indian, Asian American or Pacific Islander; have a parent or sibling with diabetes; are physically inactive; are overweight; have high blood pressure/take medication for high blood pressure; have low HDL cholesterol and/or high triglycerides; had diabetes while pregnant; have been diagnosed with polycystic ovary syndrome.
+The NIDDK shares the following factors that put people at higher risk: People who are 35 or older; are Black, Hispanic/Latino, American Indian, Asian American or Pacific Islander; have a parent or sibling with diabetes; are physically inactive; are overweight or obese; had diabetes while pregnant (known as gestational diabetes) or gave birth to a baby that weighed 9 pounds or more.

 If any of those factors resonate, call your doctor to schedule a test and set up a prevention plan today.